marquesarthur/cronicas-rpg/classes/ranger-dervish.md

 Your whirling blades die changes when you reach certain Ranger levels.
-The die becomes a d6 at 7th level and a d8 at 10th level.
+The die becomes a d6 at 7th level and a d8 at 11th level.

 ## Nomad

 The dervish nomadic culture allows them to adapt to the most inhospitable environments.
+For example, a dervish traveling through a marsh or a rain forest will quickly learn about edible and poisonous mushrooms, therefore gaining resistance to poison damage.

-At 3rd level, if you spend 2 or more days travelling through a landscape, you gain resistance to either poison, cold or fire damage.
+At 3rd level, if you spend 2 or more days traveling through a landscape, you gain resistance to either poison, cold or fire damage.
 Whenever you finish a long rest, you may change your damage resistance type.

-For example, a dervish travelling through a marsh or a rain forest will quickly learn about edible and poisonous mushrooms, therefore gaining resistance to poison damage.